Createdd/Writing/articles/MeetupReflection2017.md

 The complexity itself demands a lot from the organizer and schools him on many aspects of life.
 As I see it, it is the perfect preparation for starting a business.

 ## A take on non-profit systems and entities

+During the journey it seemed necessary to formalize the work through a non-profit entity.
+This decision has to be made after careful due diligence.
+Setting up a business-like structure involves many new aspects in organizing such as: Correspondence to local authorities, being aware of legal pitfalls (especially regarding tax law and competition law ) and being liable to certain actions.

+It introduces and demands a new field of competence and expertise but also allows for additional rewards.
+Some of them are:
+- tax exemptions
+- free use of various software, products and services
+- possibility of official subsidies
+- after the setup: way more organized way of handling business-like transactions